dylan-george-field/work-from-home-log/README.md

 # work from home logbook
-Logs work from home hours for the Australian Tax Office (ATO).
+The wfh-log is a Windows app that records your wifi network each hour.

+An 4-week audit log is required by the Australian Tax Office (ATO) to claim work from home expenses in 2022-2023.

 ![The work from home logbook app](docs/example.png)